TonyPhipps/SIEM/Detection-Use-Cases.md

 Describes the problem, beginning with any necessary background information.

 ## Objectives
-Defines the goals of the use case.
+Defines the goals of the use case

+### Compliance
+List applicable compliance items this use case aims to partially or fully meet.

 ## Mitre ATT&CK Framework
 Describes which of the Mitre ATT&CK Framework Tactics/Techniques the objectives should allow detection of.

 ## Assumptions and Limitations
 Describes any assumptions/limitations regarding law, licensing, policies, or techincalities.

 # Monitoring and Notifications
 Describes how analysts will monitor or be notified of activity.
 This typically involves monitors, dashboards, reports, emails, etc.